akavel/up/README.md

-# up - the Ultimate Plumber
+# up - The Ultimate Plumber

-**up** is the **Ultimate Plumber**, a tool for writing Linux pipes in a terminal-based UI interactively, with instant live preview of command results.
+**up** is **The Ultimate Plumber** tool for writing Linux pipes in a terminal-based UI.
+It is interactive which features instant live previews of command results.

-The main **goal** of the Ultimate Plumber is to help **interactively and incrementally explore textual data** in Linux, by making it easier to quickly build complex pipelines, thanks to a **fast feedback loop**.
-This is achieved by boosting any typical **Linux text-processing utils** such as `grep`, `sort`, `cut`, `paste`, `awk`, `wc`, `perl`, etc., etc., by providing a quick, **interactive, scrollable preview** of their results.
+The main **goal** of The Ultimate Plumber is to help **interactively and incrementally explore textual data** in Linux by making it easier to quickly build complex pipelines.
+This is achievable due to the use of a **fast feedback loop**.
+The loop boosts any typical **Linux text-processing utils** such as `grep`, `sort`, `cut`, `paste`, `awk`, `wc`, `perl`, etc., etc., by providing a quick, **interactive, scrollable preview** of their results.